weenhanceit/relationships/has-many-through.md

 ##
 # Represents a student enrolled in a particular offering of a course.
-class Enrollment < ApplicationRecord belongs_to :student, inverse_of: :enrollments, autosave: true belongs_to :section, inverse_of: :enrollments, autosave: true
+class Enrollment < ApplicationRecord belongs_to :student, inverse_of: :enrollments
+  belongs_to :section, inverse_of: :enrollments
 end
 ```